Mechachleopteryx/rBS2ndStructure/README.md

 Instructions of the usage of rBS2ndStructure
 --------------------------------------------

 This package provides thermal stable RNA 2ndary structures predicted on full length transcripts mm10 and hg19.
-The RNA secondary structures are used to filter the bisulfite sequening sites that potentially have incomplete bisulfite conversion on thermal stable RNA secondary structures.
+The predicted structures are used to filter the bisulfite sequening sites that have potentially incomplete bisulfite conversion on them.

 -   First, install the package in R